 Erin Morgenstern: The Night Circus.
 An outstanding debut novel.

 Lian Hearn burst onto the scene with Across the Nightingale Floor and its (originally two) sequels, set in Japan around 1600, which makes it feudal and pre-industrial but exotic.
-Series Rot sets in after book 3 but the first three are so good they needed to be mentioned.
+Series Rot sets in after book 3 but the first three are so good they need to be mentioned.
+(Here’s the author’s blog post about the origins of the series.)

 Barry Hughart: Bridge of Birds and its sequels.
 Outrageously inventive spoofs of the classic PI yarn, set in ancient China.